 Executive Order (E.O.)
 11988, Floodplain Management, requires the Federal Government to avoid adverse impacts to the 100-year or base floodplain (that is, the area subject to a 1 percent annual chance of flooding), unless there is no practicable alternative [President, 1977a].
-The KEVX WSR-88D site is within Zone X, an area outside the 100-year and 500-year floodplains (FEMA, 2005).
+The KDOX WSR-88D site is within Zone X, an area outside the 500-year floodplain (FEMA, 2005).
 The proposed action of lowering the minimum would not affect floodplains or flood hazards.
 No mitigation measures are required.